AppsFlyer/go-sundheit/README.md

 }
 ```

-And register our custom check, scheduling it to run after 1 sec, and every 30 sec:
+And register our custom check, scheduling it to run after 1 sec, every 30 sec, with a 5 seconds timeout:
 ```go
 h := gosundheit.New()
 ...